 Unrestricted use (the School is not responsible for their security).
-Electrical plugs are available on, or under each table.
-There is wireless (wifi) internet connection throughout the library and Hostel.
-Please note: the use of peer-to-peer file-sharing programs is strictly forbidden while connected to the BSA network.
+Electrical plugs are available at each table.
+There is wireless (Wi-Fi) internet connection throughout the library and Hostel.
+Please note: the BSA network.
 Anyone with a genuine, research-related need to use these programs may contact the IT Officer.
-There are 3 desktop computers in the Kollakis basement for short-term personal computing needs.
-One includes programs for additional research tools to facilitate optical character recognition (OCR) and data-mining of digitised texts.
+There are 2 desktop computers in the Kollakis basement for short-term personal computing needs.
+One includes programs for additional research tools to facilitate optical character recognition (OCR) and data-mining of digitized texts.
 No personal scanners or cameras permitted except through agreement with the librarians.
 Signing out books to Hostel rooms.
-Members resident in the Hostel, may sign out books via the Library office

-AGREEMENT: I agree to abide by the MENT: I agree to abide by these regulations governing use of the library Name (print) Signature Date:
+Members resident in the Hostel, may sign out books via the Library office AGREEMENT: I agree to abide by these regulations governing use of the library Name (print) Signature Date: